nevinedwin/express-cli-tool/README.md

 | Database                | MongoDB                         |
 | Module Creation         | controller, router, model and helper|
 | Versioning              | Initally Api version is v1, you can have the option to upgrade the version|

+## DB Configuration

+Express automaticaly configure db.

+### MongoDB

+For mongo as the database your system must contains mongod or If you want to run Mongodb Atlas just change the Uri in db.shared.js file as the mongodb atlas connection string

 ## License